Working with a Lawyer

-- full representation in family law cases by a staff lawyer, if eligible
+- free legal representation in family law cases by a staff lawyer, if eligible

 Each of the FLSCs serve clients going to the family courts located in their area, so it is important that you contact the FLSC in the region where your court case is located.
-FLSCs are located in Toronto, North York, Newmarket, Brampton, Chatham, and Sarnia.
+FLSCs are located in Toronto, North York, Newmarket, Brampton, Chatham, Sarnia, Welland, and Windsor.
 Find the FLSC near you.

 Centre for Independent Living in Toronto (CILT)

-Information and referral services pertaining to disability issues.
+Information and referral services for disability issues.
 Also has services for women in abusive relationships.

-Association of Visual Language Interpreters of Canada www.avlic.ca Website has a directory of interpreters in Ontario.
+Canadian Association of Sign Language Interpreters.
+The website at https://www.casli.ca/ has a directory of interpreters in Ontario.

 Canadian Hearing Society